 Surely the crux, however, is verse 6.
-It is not clear how to translate the verb and, to compound problems, the verb doesn't have a direct object.
-The most persuasive translation belongs to Clines, who solves the problem of the lack of object by suggesting this is Job's formal response that ends his lawsuit against God: simply 'I submit'.
+It is not clear how to translate the verb doesn't have a direct object.10 The most persuasive translation belongs to Clines, who solves the problem of the lack of object by suggesting this is Job's formal response that ends his lawsuit against God: simply 'I submit'.
 As Clines argues, 'with this one word Job announces the end of his legal claim for justice, while in the rest of the verse he expresses where he now stands in personal and social terms' (Clines 2011:1219).
 However, it is also possible to suppose that the term might hint at the translation 'reject', possibly implying a rejection of the lawsuit's outcome.
-This is because most of the time on Job's lips the verb at is negative (Job 7:5; 9:21; 10:3; 19:18; 31:1; 31:13).
-Furthermore, it would seem that one of the antonyms of the company of the same of the antonyms of the company o
+This is because most of the time on Job's lips the verb doesn't have of the antonyms of the in Job is choose') (Job 34:33).
+Another attractive possibility is Greenstein's rather loose translation: 'this is why I am fed